belargu/eecs1710/project03/README.md

 all output imgs save to project folder

-the screen resizes relative to the image size. this causes a very long error in console but program still runs properly. it might not work at all for you. to fix, comment out the 2 lines of resizing code.
+the screen resizes relative to the image size. this causes a very long error in console but program still runs properly. it might not work at all for you. to fix, comment out the 2 lines of resizing code in setup()